ultrazohm/ultrazohm_sw/docs/source/mpsoc/rpu_software/datamover_r5.rst

 ------------------
 .. _datamoverSharedHeader:

-To this end, the shared  header file ``APU_RPU_shared.h`` located at ``vitis\software\shared`` is included in both software projects, i.e., R5 and A53.
+To this end, the shared  header file ``APU_RPU_shared.h`` located at ``vitis/software/shared`` is included in both software projects, i.e., R5 and A53.
-The shared memory can be in OCM or DDR, here we use the OCM (on-chip memory) of the A53.
+The shared memory can be in OCM or DDR, here we use the `OCM (on-chip memory) <https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf#G20.364401>`_ of the A53.
+The start address of the OCM is hard-coded into the software since it is specific to the `UltraScale+ memory map <https://www.xilinx.com/support/documentation/user_guides/ug1085-zynq-ultrascale-trm.pdf#G20.375357>`_.

 .. literalinclude:: ../../../../vitis/software/shared/APU_RPU_shared.h
     :language: c